Games-and-Simulations/sc-docker/docker/Setup in PowerShell -- instructions.md

+Note: this guide is intended for Windows installations mainly.
+Changes for Mac installations will be pointed out along the way.
+For Linux installations there were a few successes following this guide (with some changes), but the guide is not guaranteed to work for all Linux versions.
+Also, a proper installation of docker is assumed here and should be done first before any of the commands/actions contained in this guide is attempted.
+For more details on how to install a docker, please see: https://github.com/basil-ladder/sc-docker/blob/master/INSTALL.md

+The guide
 How to set up ByteKeeper's sc-docker in Windows PowerShell.
 Step-by-step instructions:

 Optional:
-Do `pip uninstall scbw` if you have installed `scbw` previously to avoid potential conflict.
+Do `pip uninstall scbw` if you have installed `scbw` previously to avoid potential conflicts.

 Steps:
-0) Download jre-8u192-windows-i586.tar.gz and move it to the `sc-docker-master\docker` folder https://www.oracle.com/technetwork/es/java/javase/downloads/jre8-downloads-2133155.html?printOnly=1
+0) Download jre-8u192-windows-i586.tar.gz and move it to the `sc-docker\docker` folder https://www.oracle.com/technetwork/es/java/javase/downloads/jre8-downloads-2133155.html?printOnly=1
 Use of openjdk is not advised here as it is much slower.

-1) In Windows PowerShell, cd to this folder: `sc-docker-master\docker`
+1) In Windows PowerShell (it is suggested that you run PowerShell in administrator mode), cd to this folder: `sc-docker\docker`; For Mac users, do the same thing in the Terminal app.

-2) Open the file `sc-docker-master\docker\build_images.ps1` and do all commands listed there in PowerShell (you may want to run PowerShell in administrator mode).
+2) Open the file `sc-docker\docker\build_images.ps1` and do all commands listed there one at a time.
+Running all the commands at once may lead to the following message: `Some containers exited prematurely, please check logs`.
+And you'll likely see no error log, as every container is empty.

-Please do commands one at a time.
-Suggested segmentation:
+2.1) Do the following 4 commands one at a time.

-2.1)
 ```
 docker build -f dockerfiles/wine.dockerfile  -t starcraft:wine   .
 docker build -f dockerfiles/bwapi.dockerfile -t starcraft:bwapi  .